Plastering the Bruises (Mark 1:29-39)

 1:32 And upon its becoming late, when the sun sank, they brought to Him all those having maladies and those being possessed by demons.

-We should presume that the people of Capernaum had entered the assembly hall for the reading of the law and prophets in the morning (Mark 1:21), and here, it is possibly now the end of that same day, which is how the account reads in both Mark and Luke (Matthew does not record the healing of the possessed man in Capernaum).
-If this is true, then it would mean that Yahshua had healed all of these people on a Sabbath day, and later in His ministry some of His enemies in Capernaum were watching Him closely on account of His reputation for doing such things (Mark 3:2).
-Mercy is the weightier matter of the law, and Christ was just in His actions.
+We should presume that the people of Capernaum had entered the assembly hall for the reading of the law and prophets in the morning (Mark 1:21).
+Here, it is likely the end of that same day, a timeline consistent in both Mark and Luke (Matthew does not record the healing of the possessed man in Capernaum).
+If this is the case, it implies that Yahshua had been healing throughout the Sabbath day.
+Later in His ministry, enemies in Capernaum would watch Him closely precisely on account of His reputation for doing such things (Mark 3:2).
+Yet, mercy is the weightier matter of the law, and Christ was just in His actions.

-What an incredible day for Peter, to have his mother-in-law healed and now all of these people crowding into his home!
-No wonder the account in the gospel of Mark is so much more richly detailed.
+Now what an incredible day for Peter: having his mother-in-law healed, and now witnessing the entire town crowding into his home!
+It is no wonder the account in the Gospel of Mark is more richly detailed.

-The language here where it reads “and upon its becoming late, when the sun sank” is perhaps redundant, but it is the exact type of pleonasm which we would expect to see in this evocative oral gospel.
-Depending on the time of the year, the sunset may have been anywhere from 4:45pm to 7:55pm.
+The phrasing here, “and upon its becoming late, when the sun sank”, is technically redundant, but it is the exact type of pleonasm we expect to see in this evocative oral gospel.
+Depending on the time of year, this sunset may have occurred anywhere from 4:45 PM to 7:55 PM.

-No doubt the people would have been eager to bring those who were possessed by demons after hearing of what happened in the assembly hall, and we can see that there was much excitement, so as to have the whole city crowding by the door:
+Undoubtedly, the people were eager to bring those possessed by demons after hearing of the events in the assembly hall.
+We can see the excitement was palpable, resulting in the whole city crowding by the door:

 1:33 And the whole city was gathering together by the door.